phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.md

     * `r3 (isrg root x1)`

 `2018/smp-prod-truststore.jks` (since 8.6.4)
-* Is the global trust store for OpenPeppol production and works as well for APs
+* Is the global trust store for OpenPeppol production SMPs
 * It is valid from 2018-2028
 * Updated 2024-01-02 removed the old GlobalSign certificates
 * The contained aliases are: